darshandodamani/KontrafaktischeErkl-rungzurAD-Masterarbeit/README.md

-# 🚗 Enhancing Autonomous Driving Explainability: A Counterfactual Approach Using Variational Auto Encoder and Local Interpretable Model-agnostic Explanations-Based Masking
+# 🚗 Enhancing Autonomous Driving Explainability: A Counterfactual Approach Using deep generative model, Masking, and inpainting techniques

 This thesis focuses on improving the **explainability** of autonomous driving decisions using **counterfactual analysis**.
 We employ a **Variational Autoencoder (VAE)** for dimensionality reduction and **Local Interpretable Model-agnostic Explanations (LIME)** to highlight important latent space features affecting the car’s STOP or GO decisions.